 Before you should start exploring snoring treatments, Dr. Larry Pribyl will advise you to get tested for sleep apnea.
 If you have sleep apnea, you must seek professional care for the sake of your health.

 If you don’t have sleep apnea and just suffer from snoring, there are a few different treatment routes you can try.
 The first is modifying your lifestyle.
 This may include losing weight, sleeping on your side, not drinking alcohol or smoking, taking allergy medications, or exercising more.
 Lifestyle changes might work well with over the counter treatments like nose strips.

 If lifestyle and over the counter snoring treatments don’t help improve your condition, Dr. Larry Pribyl can help.
 At the Center for TMJ and Sleep Apnea, we can provide you with a custom appliance.
 These appliances help support the soft structures of your jaw to keep your airway open while you sleep.
 We custom make them fit your specific anatomy.
 They’re comfortable to wear and highly effective.

 We offer a wide range of appliances that relieve snoring symptoms.
 Dr. Pribyl can help determine what the ultimate cause is.
 If it’s related to your facial structure or anatomy, we offer oral appliances that help reshape the jaw to expand your airway.

 Are you tired of ineffective snoring treatments?
 Manage snoring with Dr. Larry Pribyl’s help.
-Center for TMJ and Sleep Apnea can provide you with effective snoring treatment at our dental office in Independence, MO.
+Center for TMJ and Sleep Apnea can provide you with effective snoring treatment at our dental office in Lee’s Summit, MO.
 Call us today to schedule a consultation at (816) 795-1000.